dieret/piezo-puzzle/readme.md

 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/dieret/piezo-puzzle/main.svg)](https://results.pre-commit.ci/latest/github/dieret/piezo-puzzle/main)
 [![License](https://img.shields.io/github/license/dieret/piezo-puzzle.svg)](https://github.com/dieret/piezo-puzzle/blob/main/LICENSE.txt)

-An interactive birthday puzzle with a piezo buzzer operated by an atmega8 MCU.
+An interactive birthday puzzle with a piezo buzzer operated by an atmega8 microcontroller.
 Different values can be selected on a rotary dial.
 For each selected value, letter combinations are communicated with morse code.
 Once their meaning is understood, they can be brought in the right order to get a code.
 After this code has been entered, three dial values play different birthday songs.

 ## Description